 Holly is dioecious, that is, there are separate male and female plants.
 The male plants cannot produce berries.
-Though often seen as a shrub in gardens, holly can form a substantial tree (up to 20m tall).
-Leaves on such trees may lack the ‘normal’ spines associated with holly leaves.
+Holly is often seen as a shrub in gardens, but it can form a substantial tree (up to 20m tall).
+Leaves on such trees may lack the 'normal' spines associated with holly leaves.
 The lower leaves are likely to be browsed by sheep, cattle or deer and the spines afford some protection against such grazing.

 There are many variants / cultivars of Holly, some with few spines.
 Some hollies have variegated (green and yellow, green and white) leaves, some have yellow berries etc - furthermore, these cultivated forms may be hermaphrodite (both male and female organs).
 Holly can tolerate shade.

 The Holly has a simple leaf.
 The leaf margin has spines, especially on young plants.
 The leaves are shiny/glossy and are evergreen.
 They can be quite stiff with an almost leathery texture.
 The leaf is dark green on the top / upper surface, paler on the lower surface.